Initiatives in Japan

 “Bottle to Bottle” Horizontal Recycling

 “Bottle to bottle” horizontal recycling refers to recycling used PET bottles into new ones.
-PET bottles are resources that can be recycled many times, which can help reduce the use of fossil-fuel-derived materials and CO2 emissions.
-“Bottle to bottle” horizontal recycling through mechanical recycling* is the recycling method with the least environmental impact (CO2 emissions in processes from raw materials procurement to PET preform production).
-In 2011, Suntory was the first company in the Japanese beverage industry to establish this technology, and has continued promoting “bottle to bottle” horizontal recycling since then.
+PET bottles are resources that can be recycled many times, which can help reduce the use of virgin petroleum-based materials and CO2 emissions.
+“Bottle to bottle” horizontal recycling through mechanical recycling* is a recycling method with low environmental impact (in terms of CO2 emissions during processes from raw material procurement to preform production).).

-Mechanical recycling: A method in which recycled resin obtained by material recycling (used products are processed by crushing, washing, and made into raw materials for products again) is further processed under high temperature and reduced pressure for a certain period of time to remove impurities in the recycled material and make PET resin of suitable quality for beverage containers.
+*Mechanical recycling: A method in which recycled resin—obtained by crushing, washing, and otherwise processing used PET bottles into a raw material to be used for new PET bottles—is further processed under high temperature and reduced pressure for a certain period of time to remove impurities in the recycled material and make PET resin of suitable quality for beverage containers.

 Promoting Horizontal Recycling with Local Governments and Corporations

-With the aim of realizing a recycling-oriented society, the Suntory Group has been working on “bottle to bottle” horizontal recycling, in which used PET bottles are recycled into new PET bottles, in cooperation with local governments and companies.
+With the aim of realizing a circular society, Suntory Group is committed to “bottle to bottle” horizontal recycling—in which used PET bottles are recycled into new PET bottles—in cooperation with local governments and companies.

 Development of the “Bottle to Bottle” Horizontal Recycling System